abduulrahmankhalid/Data-Analysis-for-the-High-School-Final-Exams-in-Egypt/README.md

  - Made an Interactive Visualization for each Specialization using Plotly, Matplotlib, and Seabron Python libraries.

- - Delivering Interesting Insights and Comparisons about Student Grades across Specializations.
+ - Delivering Interesting Insights and Comparisons about Student Grades in Thanawya Amma across Specializations.